MarekRepinski/xkcd_code_challange/README.md

 > Ran over the time limit as birthday celebrations for auntie Linda had to be had. :beer:

 ## The implementation
 My aim was to finish all the tasks and deliver a sparkling fine MVP.
 But I ran out of time and also out of steam.
-I happened to be in Warsaw for the last days and that town got hit by a +30 degrees heatwave.
+I happened to be in Warsaw for the last days and that town got hit by a +30 degrees heatwave :sweat:.
 But in four days, approx 24 hours effective working time, I got most of them.
 The ones a missed:
 - search for comics by the comic number as well as text,
 - favorite comics available offline too,
 - unit & integration tests,